-If you’re currently running iOS 12.1, you get the shortest list of changes and the smallest download.
-If you’re running an older version of iOS, your iOS 12.1.1 update and download will be much bigger thanks to the updates you skipped.
+If you’re currently running iOS 12.1.3, you get the shortest list of changes and the smallest download.
+If you’re running an older version of iOS, your iOS 12.1.4 update and download will be more substantial thanks to the updates you skipped.
 They’re baked into your version of the update.

-The iOS 12.1.1 update is an exciting upgrade, but it’s impossible to predict exactly how your device will react to the move to the software.
+The iOS 12.1.4 update is a key upgrade, but it’s impossible to predict exactly how your device will react to the move.

 While some of you will see an improvement, many others will run into bugs and performance issues that could have a major impact on day-to-day use.